ocean-data-challenges/2021a_SSH_mapping_OSE/README.md

 The SSH reconstructions are assessed over the period from 2017-01-01 to 2017-12-31.

 For reconstruction methods that need a spin-up, the **observations** can be used from 2016-12-01 until the beginning of the evaluation period (31 days).
 This spin-up period is not included in the evaluation.
-For reconstruction methods that need learning from full fields, the **baseline reconstruction** or **duacs reconstrcution** can be used from 2017-01-01 to 2017-12-31.
+For reconstruction methods that need learning from full fields, the **baseline reconstruction** or **duacs reconstruction** can be used from 2017-01-01 to 2017-12-31.
 The altimeter data from Cryosat-2  should never be used so that any reconstruction can be considered uncorrelated to the evaluation period.

 ![Data Sequence](figures/DC-data_availability.png)